Learning how to start a small business is an exciting stage in your entrepreneurial journey.

 - Taxes.
 What are the recording and reporting requirements for your particular business?
 Will you need to enlist the services of an accountant?
 Is this something you’re capable of handling yourself with a software or app solution?

-- Trademarks/Patents/Other Formalities.
+- Trademarks/Patents/LLC/Other Formalities.
 Are there any licenses or other formalities you will need to do business?
 Ensuring compliance at an early stage will avoid costly penalties down the line.
+You’ll also want to look into getting an LLC for legal purposes.

 - Renewal.
 Once you’re in the day to day reality of running your business, it’s easy to overlook or not budget for renewing essential services.
 Plan ahead and make sure you have set aside the time and money for everything you need at least a year in advance.